-The Minnesota Department of Labor and Industry's Safety and Workers' Compensation Division announces a new worker identification -- or WID -- number that may be used instead of a Social Security number to identify claims.
+The Minnesota Department of Labor and Industry Workers' Compensation Division has a worker identification -- or WID -- number that may be used instead of a Social Security number (SSN).

-The WID number is person-specific: a unique two- to eight-character number is automatically generated within the Safety and Workers' Compensation Division computer system when a claim-creating document is received (such as a claim petition where a First Report of Injury form has not been filed).
+The WID number is person-specific: it is a unique eight-digit number generated when a claim-creating document is received, such as an employee's claim petition or a first report of injury (FROI).

-The WID number may be used rather than the Social Security number, with the date of injury, to identify a specific case file.
+The WID number may be used rather than the SSN, with the date of injury, to identify a specific case file.

-If you are filing a document with the Safety and Workers' Compensation Division and don't have the WID number for a particular case, continue to use the SSN -- both types of numbers are currently acceptable.
+If you are filing a document with the division and you don't have the WID number, continue to use the SSN because both numbers are accepted.

-The division has WID numbers for all cases that have been set up in its imaging system; therefore, WID numbers are available for current and older cases.
+The division has WID numbers for all cases; therefore, WID numbers are available for current and older cases.

 No, the initial EDI FROI containing the WID number (DN0206) will cause the transaction to receive a TE error for MTC 00, 04 or AU.
 The SSN must be used for those MTC transmissions.
 However, DLI does process the WID number as part of the match data for MTC 02 and CO where it must be present.

 Initial paper FROI forms sent in special circumstances still require the SSN because they are usually the first claim-creating document, which requires the SSN.